DiplomacyTeam/Bannerlord.Diplomacy/README.md

 Once the mod reaches v1.0.0 and I've established a solid base from its origins in Diplomacy Fixes:

 As always with my projects, quality contributions are welcome, and I am extremely open to collaboration.
-If you want to work on an all new feature or something that would affect the vision of the mod, however, then please contact me to discuss beforehand, as I'm a stickler on sticking to vision.
+If you want to work on an all new feature or something that would affect the vision of the mod, however, then please contact me to discuss beforehand, as I'm a stickler for maintaining a coherent vision in game (and software) design.

 ---